-4.5.2 Within the timescales available and without a dedicated WG freight market study, it has not been possible to gain a full understanding of the baseline position in terms of proportions of rail freight and volumes of commodities transported by rail.
-A first step in the delivery plan will be to undertake a Western Gateway Freight Market Study to develop an understanding of the baseline, as described in previous COs.

-- 4.5.3 Network Rail has a Freight Market Study and a Freight Network Strategy with which a WG study will need to align, working in close coordination with Network Rail. - 4.5.4 Network Rail is also beginning to jointly work with Highways England on freight, including a cross-Region CMSP led by the Wessex route looking at freight on the Solent to Midlands corridor.
+- 4.5.2 Within the programme of this rail strategy and in the absence of a dedicated WG freight market study, only a limited understanding of the baseline position was achieveable in terms of proportions of rail freight and volumes of commodities transported by rail.
+A first step in the delivery plan for this strategy will be to undertake a Western Gateway Freight Market Study to develop an understanding of the baseline, as described in previous COs. - 4.5.3 Network Rail has a Freight Market Study and a Freight Network Strategy with which a WG study will need to align, working in close coordination with Network Rail. - 4.5.4 At the time of writing we are aware that the Rail Delivery Group is undertaking a review of how rail freight is measured in appraisal methodologies, following on from its 2019 study in Rail Freight: Deliverying for Britain.
+Western Gateway should monitor and align with the outcomes of this review. - 4.5.5 Network Rail is also beginning to jointly work with Highways England on freight, including a cross-Region CMSP led by the Wessex route looking at freight on the Solent to Midlands corridor.
 This approach is valuable and intended to be rolled out across the network.
-The targets are based on total volumes rather than proportional volumes, which means they capture the overall market, rather than the role of rail freight; relative volumes would be a better measure. - 4.5.5 The table below summarises the key freight origins / destinations and commodities from a rail perspective, obtained through consultation with Rail Freight Group.
+The targets are based on total volumes rather than proportional volumes, which means they capture the overall market, rather than the role of rail freight; relative volumes would be a better measure. - 4.5.6 Evidence of rail freight growth progress is identified in Network Rail's Freight Network Study and highlights the enhanced capacity in the Reading Station area as part of its station redevelopment scheme.
+Although not within the WG boundary, the route section between Reading and Didcot is considered a key section for WG freight services due to its status on the Strategic Freight route from Southampton to the West Midlands which passes through WG. - 4.5.7 The table below summarises the key freight origins / destinations and commodities from a rail perspective, obtained through consultation with Rail Freight Group.
 All the markets are reportedly strong and have potential for growth, with the exception of steel from South Wales.